-The Company's significant accounting policies are disclosed in the audited financial statements for the year ended December 31, 2017 included in the Company's Prospectus and Note 2 to our unaudited condensed consolidated financial statements included elsewhere in the Quarterly Report on Form 10-Q. There have been no changes to the Company's significant accounting policies through June 30, 2018 from those discussed in our Prospectus.
+The Company's significant accounting policies are disclosed in the audited financial statements for the year ended December 31, 2017 included in the Company's Prospectus and Note 2 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q. The Company has adopted the new accounting pronouncements which are disclosed further in Note 2 to the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.